-These are available, priced at £4.00, from the school office on Wednesdays and Thursdays between 1.30pm and 3.30pm or by submitting an order form which can be downloaded on the Key Information/St. Bede School Uniform page of the website.
+These are available, priced at from the school office on Wednesdays and Thursdays between 1.30pm and 3.30pm.

 4. How much is a school sweatshirt/polo shirt/P.E. t-shirt/sunhat?

-Prices and information on uniform can be found in the Key Information uniform section.
+Prices and information on uniform can be found by contacting the main school office on 01962 952463.